 - Attract and invest in talented individuals.
 That is, people endowed with the right skills as well as the quality and passion to perform. - Develop our team and engage them in a culture of continuous improvement and leadership. - Create and maintain a harmonious environment for the employees, mainly by fostering an environment of awareness and the resolving of conflicts and disputes amicably.

-The Department's key activities which took place during the year under review included: -
+The Department's key activities which review included: -